tgrohens/webpage/site.md

 ---
 title: Théotime Grohens
---
+---

 <img src="./img/photo.jpg" width="250" align="right" style="margin:0px 20px">

+I’m a post-doctoral researcher at the [Center for Genomic Regulation](https://www.crg.eu/) in Barcelona, in the [Weghorn lab](https://weghornlab.net/).

-I’m a Ph.D. student at [INSA Lyon](https://www.insa-lyon.fr/), in the [Inria Beagle](https://team.inria.fr/beagle/) team.
+Before that, I did my Ph.D. at [INSA Lyon](https://www.insa-lyon.fr/), in the [Inria Beagle](https://team.inria.fr/beagle/) team.

-Before that, I studied at the [École Normale Supérieure](https://www.ens.psl.eu) in Paris, where I obtained an M. Sc. in [theoretical computer science](https://wikimpri.dptinfo.ens-cachan.fr/doku.php), and an M. Sc. in [ecology and evolution](https://www.enseignement.biologie.ens.fr/spip.php?article193).
+Even before, I studied at the [École Normale Supérieure](https://www.ens.psl.eu) in Paris, where I obtained an M. Sc. in [theoretical computer science](https://wikimpri.dptinfo.ens-cachan.fr/doku.php), and an M. Sc. in [ecology and evolution](https://www.enseignement.biologie.ens.fr/spip.php?article193).

 You can find my CV [here](./pdf/resume.pdf), follow me on [Twitter](https://twitter.com/tgrohens), or look at my code on [GitHub](https://github.com/tgrohens) and on the [Inria GitLab](https://gitlab.inria.fr/tgrohens).

-You can reach me at `theotime (.) grohens (@) inria (.) fr`.
+You can reach me at `theotime (.) grohens (@) crg (.) eu`.

 ## Research interests

-My current research interests focus on evolutionary biology, and especially mathematical and computational models of evolution.
+My research interests focus on evolutionary biology, and especially mathematical and computational models of evolution.

+I am currently working on understanding the selection pressures that are at work in cancer cells, and in particular on the interaction between cancer and the immune system.

-The broad goal of my Ph.D. project is to gain a better understanding of how epistatic interactions between different kinds of mutations help shape evolutionary dynamics, and I am currently focusing on the coupling between DNA supercoiling and gene transcription.
+During my Ph.D., I worked on understanding how epistatic interactions between different kinds of mutations help shape evolutionary dynamics, through the lens of the coupling between DNA supercoiling and gene transcription.
-In order to study this phenomenon under the light of evolution, I develop and use [EvoTSC](https://gitlab.inria.fr/tgrohens/evotsc), a simulation aimed at understanding how the transcription-supercoiling coupling can shape the genome over evolutionary timescales.
+In order to study this phenomenon under the light of evolution, I developed and used [EvoTSC](https://gitlab.inria.fr/tgrohens/evotsc), a simulation aimed at understanding how the transcription-supercoiling coupling can shape bacterial genomes over evolutionary timescales.

 ## Publications

 ### Computational Biology

 * **_A Genome-Wide Evolutionary Simulation of the Transcription-Supercoiling Coupling: extended version_**.
-**Théotime Grohens**, Sam Meyer, Guillaume Beslon, _Artificial Life (to appear)_. ([hal](https://hal.archives-ouvertes.fr/hal-03667822/), [doi]( https://doi.org/10.1162/artl_a_00373), [pdf](./pdf/artl22.pdf))
+**Théotime Grohens**, Sam Meyer, Guillaume Beslon, _Artificial Life_, 2022. ([hal](https://hal.archives-ouvertes.fr/hal-03667822/), [doi](
+https://doi.org/10.1162/artl_a_00373), [pdf](./pdf/artl22.pdf))

 * **_A Genome-Wide Evolutionary Simulation of the Transcription-Supercoiling Coupling_**.
-**Théotime Grohens**, Sam Meyer, Guillaume Beslon, _ALIFE 2021_. ([hal](https://hal.archives-ouvertes.fr/hal-03242696), [doi](https://doi.org/10.1162/isal_a_00434), [pdf](./pdf/alife21.pdf))
+**Théotime Grohens**, Sam Meyer, Guillaume Beslon, _ALIFE 2021_, 2021. ([hal](https://hal.archives-ouvertes.fr/hal-03242696), [doi](https://doi.org/10.1162/isal_a_00434), [pdf](./pdf/alife21.pdf))

+#### Preprint(s)

+* **_Emergence of Supercoiling-Mediated Regulatory Networks through Bacterial Chromosome Rearrangements_**. **Théotime Grohens**, Sam Meyer, Guillaume Beslon, _bioRxiv_, 2022. ([doi](https://doi.org/10.1101/2022.09.23.509185), [pdf](./pdf/biorXiv22.pdf))

 ### Covid-19